FlutterAppmakers/animate_map_markers/README.md

 ✨ Why use it?
 - Bring your map to life with smooth and natural marker animations.

-- Works with any marker style — raster images, SVGs, or Material Icons.

 - Seamless UI integration with optional carousel sliders or draggable bottom sheets.